O’Reilly’s shootout goal lifts Blues past Lightning 4-3 | Federal News Network

 O’Reilly, Logan Brown and Ivan Barbashev scored for St. Louis in regulation.

-Binnington gave up three goals on the first nine shots he faced, but bounced back to make two clean stops in the shootout.
+Binnington bounced back to make two clean stops in the shootout.
 Corey Perry hit the post for the Lightning.

+St. Louis coach Craig Berube never considered taking Binnington out after the difficult start.

+“He’s our guy,” Berube said.
+“I had no reason to pull him other than a momentum swing for our team.
+I didn’t want to take him out for that purpose.
+I just didn’t feel that was the right move.
+I can’t fault him on the goals, so I’m not going to pull him.”

 Barbashev scored 71 seconds into the third period to tie it 3-all.